Recent from talks

 Kerry Katona

 In 1998, Katona auditioned for a new girl group created by OMD frontman Andy McCluskey and was chosen, along with Liz McClarnon and Heidi Range – replaced by Natasha Hamilton in 1999.
 The group became Atomic Kitten and their debut single, "Right Now", was released on 29 November 1999, reaching number 10 in the UK.
 Following this initial success, the group released three more singles that failed to reach the top 5 and a debut album that peaked at number 29.
 Atomic Kitten's record label, Innocent Records, was considering dropping them because of their limited success, but were persuaded to allow the group to release "Whole Again" on 29 January 2001.
-Katona shot the music video, but left the group two days before release because of an unexpected pregnancy and conflicts with the other girls.
+Katona shot the music video, but left the group two days before release because of an unexpected pregnancy and conflicts with the other members.

-She was quickly replaced by former Precious singer Jenny Frost and their debut album was re-released with the new vocalist.
+She was subsequently replaced by former Precious singer Jenny Frost and their debut album was re-released with the new vocalist.
 With Frost, "Whole Again" reached number one in 18 other countries, and the group had four number one singles in the UK, two number one albums and estimated sales of 10 million records.

 In 2002, Katona presented the ITV's dating show ElimiDate and appeared on Lily Savage's Blankety Blank.
-In 2004, she won the third series of the British reality TV show I'm a Celebrity...
+She also appeared as judge on the RTÉ talent show You're a Star.
+In 2004, she won the third series of the ITV reality show I'm a Celebrity...
 Get Me Out of Here!.
-She also appeared as judge on the RTÉ talent show You're a Star.
-In 2005 Katona starred her own reality show, My Fair Kerry, on ITV.
-From 2007 to 2010, she starred in five more reality shows on MTV UK about her life, rehab and bipolar disorder: Kerry Katona: Crazy in Love (2007), Kerry Katona: Whole Again (2008), Kerry Katona: What's The Problem?
-(2009), Kerry Katona: Coming Clean (2010) and Kerry Katona: The Next Chapter (2010).
-In 2009, she also attempted to become a contestant on Celebrity Big Brother 7 but she failed the required psychological tests.
+The same year, Katona began appearing in numerous advertisements for the supermarket chain Iceland.
+In 2005, Katona starred her own reality show, My Fair Kerry, on ITV.
+In 2008, she released her debut fragrance Outrageous.
+Katona notably appeared on the ITV daytime programme This Morning in October 2008, during which her speech was slurred and hosts Phillip Schofield and Fern Britton raised concerns about her welfare, to which Katona said was a result of medication she was taking.
+From 2008 to 2010, Katona starred in five reality shows on MTV UK about her life, rehab and bipolar disorder: Kerry Katona: Crazy in Love (2008), Kerry Katona: Whole Again (2008), Kerry Katona: What's The Problem?
+(2009), Kerry Katona: Coming Clean (2010).